 For audiovisual content, timing is of the essence.

 If your e-Learning includes video content of any sort, timing is of the essence.
 For example, if you’re planning to dub the video with translated dialogue, care must be taken to avoid awkward and distracting “Milli Vanilli’ lip-syncing moments.

 Timing issues may still arise even if your content uses text on screen and voiceovers.
 Languages can vary when it comes to wordiness, word length and sentence length.
 Including a bit of extra footage can make it easier for your LSP to edit your translated video accordingly.

-Transcreation, re-creating content from the ground up to suit the target language and culture, is usually associated with marketing and advertising.
+Transcreation Services re-create content from the ground up to suit the target language and culture.
+It is usually associated with marketing and advertising.
 However, it’s becoming more and more common to transcreate eLearning content, according to eLearningIndustry.com.